 A Tudor Bompa Strategy To Help Personal Trainers Retain New Clients

-In order to lift a weight, muscular force must exceed the downward force of a load.
-The opposite occurs when you lower a weight – motor units are turned off until the downward force of the load is greater than the muscular force acting upon it.
-With less motor units active, greater tension and more damage occurs to the remaining muscle fibers, which prompts hypertrophy but may cause soreness in the process.
+To lift a weight, muscular force must exceed the downward force of the load.
+The opposite occurs when lowering a weight—motor units deactivate until the downward force surpasses the muscular force resisting it.
+With fewer motor units engaged, greater tension is placed on the remaining muscle fibers, leading to hypertrophy but often resulting in soreness.

 follow